Random Reshuffling-Based Distributed Nash Equilibrium Seeking: Problem Formulation

 where $x_i\in\Omega_i\subset\mathbb{R}$ is the action of player $i$, and $x_{-i}\in\Omega_{-i}\subset\mathbb{R}^{N-1}$ collects the actions of all players except player $i$.
 Here, $\xi_i$ denotes a local random variable associated with player $i$, and $\{\xi_i^\ell\}_{\ell=1}^m$ is a collection of local samples (or scenarios) drawn from its distribution.
 For simplicity, each player is assumed to have the same number $m$ of local samples.
 Equivalently, by defining$f_i(x_i,x_{-i};\ell):=f_i(x_i,x_{-i};\xi_i^\ell)$, the sample-average objective in \eqref{problem} can be rewritten as

 where $\ell\in\{1,\ldots,m\}$ indexes the local component functions.
 Each component may correspond to one historical sample, one simulated realization, or one mini-batch available to player $i$.

-\begin{remark} The sample-average formulation in \eqref{problem}is a standard and practically meaningful approximation of the expected-value game \eqref{problem1}.
+\begin{remark} The sample-average formulation in \eqref{problem} is a standard and practically meaningful approximation of the expected-value game \eqref{problem1}.
 Such sample-average approximation (SAA) schemes have been widely used in stochastic optimization and stochastic equilibrium problems\cite{kleywegt2002sample,xuu2013stochastic}.
-In this paper, we focus on the Nash equilibrium of the approximating finite-sum game \eqref{problem}.
-Under standard SAA consistency conditions, the equilibrium of \eqref{problem}is expected to approach that of the underlying expected-value game \eqref{problem1}as the sample size increases, although this statistical approximation issue is not the main focus here.
-Instead, our emphasis is on the algorithmic aspect: the finite-sum structure in \eqref{problem}is particularly suitable for the design and analysis of random reshuffling, and it also motivates the sample-driven benchmarks considered in Section~4. \end{remark} To guarantee the existence and uniqueness of the Nash equilibrium of problem \eqref{problem}, we next state several standard assumptions, \begin{assumption} $\Omega:=\Omega_1\times\Omega_2\times\dots\Omega_N$ is nonempty, convex and compact. \end{assumption} \begin{assumption} For each $i\in\{1,\dots,N\}$ and $\ell\in\{1,\dots,m\}$, the function $f_i(x;\ell)$ is continuously differentiable for $x$ in $\Omega$.
-In addition, for any fixed $x_{-i}$, $f_i(x_i,x_{-i};\ell)$ is $\mu$-strongly convex in $x_i$, and $\nabla_{x_i} f_i(x;\ell)$ is $L$-Lipschitz continuous in $x_i$ over $\Omega_i$. \end{assumption} \begin{remark} Compared with classical Nash equilibrium problems, where $f_i(\cdot,x_{-i})$ is usually required to be convex in $x_i$\cite{sun2025distributed}, here we assume the averaged cost $f_i(\cdot,x_{-i})$ is $\mu$-strongly convex and $L$-smooth in $x_i$, which is a natural setting in nash equilibrium seeking problem\cite{nguyen2025distributed}\cite{tatarenko2020geometric}. \end{remark} \begin{assumption} The pseudo-gradient mapping $\nabla F(x):=[\nabla_{x_1} f_1(x), \nabla_{x_2} f_2(x),\dots \nabla_{x_n} f_n(x)]^\mathbf{T}\in\mathbb{R}^N$ is strongly monotone with modulus $\mu_F$. \end{assumption} Under Assumptions \ref{set}, \ref{fi} and \ref{mapping}, there exists a unique Nash equilibrium $\mathbf{x}_{\star}$\cite[theorem3]{DBLP:journals/corr/abs-1212-6235}.
-Furthermore, $\nabla F(\mathbf{x}_{\star})=0$.
+In this paper, we focus on the Nash equilibrium of the approximating finite sum game \eqref{problem}.
+Under standard SAA consistency conditions, the equilibrium of \eqref{problem} is expected to approach that of the underlying expected-value game \eqref{problem1} as the sample size increases, although this statistical approximation issue is not the main focus here.
+Instead, our emphasis is on the algorithmic aspect: the finite sum structure in \eqref{problem} is particularly suitable for the design and analysis of RR, and it also motivates the sample-driven benchmarks considered in Section~4. \end{remark} To guarantee the existence and uniqueness of the Nash equilibrium of problem \eqref{problem}, we next state several standard assumptions, \begin{assumption} $\Omega:=\Omega_1\times\Omega_2\times\dots\Omega_N$ is nonempty, convex and compact. \end{assumption} \begin{assumption} For each $i\in\{1,\dots,N\}$ and $\ell\in\{1,\dots,m\}$, the function $f_i(x;\ell)$ is continuously differentiable for $x$ in $\Omega$.
+In addition, for any fixed $x_{-i}$, $f_i(x_i,x_{-i};\ell)$ is convex in $x_i$, and $\nabla_{x_i} f_i(x;\ell)$ is $L$-Lipschitz continuous in $x_i$ over $\Omega_i$. \end{assumption} \begin{assumption} The pseudo-gradient mapping $\nabla F(x):=[\nabla_{x_1} f_1(x), \nabla_{x_2} f_2(x),\dots \nabla_{x_N} f_N(x)]^\mathbf{T}\in\mathbb{R}^N$ is strongly monotone with modulus $\mu$ i.e. $\langle\nabla F(x)-\nabla F(y), x-y \rangle \ge \mu\|x-y\|^2$. \end{assumption} Under Assumptions \ref{set}, \ref{fi} and \ref{mapping}, there exists a unique Nash equilibrium $\mathbf{x}_{\star}$\cite[theorem3]{DBLP:journals/corr/abs-1212-6235}.